ArtsBank, Inc. Board

 Elkins College, and mentor teacher for the redesigning of secondary science education

 curriculum in West Virginia schools.
-She is a six year member and vice-president of the
+She is a seven year member and past vice-president of the

 ArtsBank Board of Directors; a past president, vice-president and presently a director of the